Bokashi: The Composting Samurai

-You can always use the composted material from you bin, but if you don’t want to commit to composting with bokashi, there are a few other ways to reap the benefits of what it has to offer.
+You can always use the composted material from your bin, but if you don’t want to commit to composting with bokashi, there are a few other ways to reap the benefits of what it has to offer.
 You can mix bokashi bran right into your soil, you can make a compost tea, or you can spray it directly on your plants.
 By mixing the bran directly into your soil, you are introducing tons of awesome micronutrients into your growing medium.
-It increases microbial activity and helps your plant to uptake nutrients as a higher rate.
+It increases microbial activity and helps your plant uptake nutrients at a higher rate.

 Bokashi in Your Compost Pile

 You can use bokashi bran to speed up your regular compost pile outdoors by just adding it to your existing pile or composting bin.
 We prefer to use the bokashi airtight bin in our kitchen to get the fermentation process started and then move the pickled goodness to the outdoor heap.
 Also, worms love bokashi.
-You can expect to see them more frequently in your outdoor piles doing work to your soil when you feed them nutrient dense bokashi compost.
+You can expect to see them more frequently in your outdoor piles doing work to your soil when you feed them nutrient-dense bokashi compost.

 Bokashi as a Top Dressing

 When you use bokashi as a top dressing, add 1/3 cup of bokashi bran to every cubic foot of soil.
-Apply the top dressing once every two weeks to see awesome results.
+Apply the top-dressing once every two weeks to see awesome results.